Grizzlies vs. Rockets: Betting Trends, Record ATS, Home/Road Splits

 Additional Grizzlies Insights & Trends

-- The Grizzlies have a 5-5 record against the spread while going 6-4 overall over their last 10 contests.
+- The Grizzlies have gone 7-3 in their last 10 contests, with a 5-5 record against the spread during that span.

+- The Grizzlies have gone over the total in six of their past 10 outings.

+- Memphis has covered the spread in a higher percentage of its home games than road games.
+It has covered 23 times in 36 opportunities when playing at home, and it has covered 13 times in 36 opportunities on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.